buildpacks/rfcs/text/0000-layer-metadata-files.md

 # How it Works
 [how-it-works]: #how-it-works

-The lifecycle would stages the reference `<layers>` directory would now take in `<buildpack-workspace>` directory instead.
+The lifecycle phases that reference the `<layers>` directory would now take in `<buildpack-workspace>` directory instead.
 The behavior with respect to the various metadata files and the lifecycle would remain the same, however the `analysis`, `restore`, `build` and `export` phases would have to be updated to look for the various layer directories inside the `layers` sub-folder in the `buildpack-workspace`.

 # Drawbacks
 [drawbacks]: #drawbacks